DAVID GREENE, Host:

 STEWART: I realize it's probably more about my squeamishness with the thought of her becoming sexually active than the vaccination itself.
 It's not the science.
 I think it's my own issues around, you know, her developing sexually.

-Cervical cancer kills 4,000 women a year.
+KNOX: Cervical cancer kills 4,000 women a year.
 And the American Academy of Pediatrics is backing the vaccine.
 So is the Academy of Family Practitioners, and the Centers for Disease Control and Prevention.
 Milwaukee pediatrician Rodney Willoughby says there's a very good reason for this big push.

-Dr. RODNEY WILLOUGHBY: This vaccine is aimed at a transmissible disease.
+GREENE: This vaccine is aimed at a transmissible disease.
 It's sexually transmitted.
 In some sense, it's just the timing.
 This is being timed just before you start to have those discussions about the birds and the bees.

 KNOX: The idea is to vaccinate girls well before their first sexual encounter.
 Studies show that by the time they're 15, nearly 10 percent of American girls are infected with HPV.
 Studies also show that many parents are clueless about when their children start having sex.